louisdorard/conda-base/README.md

   	* serves .ipynb files located in the ipynb/ directory of this repo (accessed at /vagrant/ipynb in the VM)
  * Pandas
  * Scikit-learn
+ * s3cmd, which is useful to dl/ul data to Amazon S3